If you have a G2 driving license and you’re charged with stunt driving in Ontario, it’s important to take the matter very seriously.

 • Speeding at 40 km/h or more over the speed limit where the limit is 80 km/h or less

-However, many other offenses are classified as stunt driving…
+However, many other offences are classified as stunt driving…

 What other types of stunt driving tickets are there in Ontario?